-Enter the awkward, painful preteen years.
-I fell out of a tree, and killed three butterflies, and got separated from the bosom of Mother Nature.
+I fell out of a tree, killed three butterflies, and got separated from the bosom of Mother Nature.
 I found sanctuary in the written word.
-A love for reading, nurtured and encouraged by my hyper-literate parents, became an unquenchable thirst for great books.
+A love for reading became an unquenchable thirst for stories.
 I entered the make-believe worlds of Enid Blyton, C.S.
 Lewis, Tolkien, Richard Adams, and Noel Streatfield.

-I surrendered myself completely to being a gawky book nerd.
-I was nearsighted, bucktoothed, and cowlick-tressed.
+I became a gawky book nerd.
+Nearsighted, bucktoothed, and cowlick-tressed.
 I wore ugly sweaters and thick-ribbed brown corduroy trousers.
-I recall extreme teasing which today would be called bullying, and stories saved me.
+Stories saved me from extreme teasing which today would be called bullying.
 I saw the unmistakable imprints of Mr. Tumnus’ cloven hooves in the snow.
 Scratches in the paint of our front door were made by Gandalf.
-I was Lucy, pushing to the back of the camphor-scented wardrobe; I was Bilbo on a pony in the forest, hungry midmorning for bread and cheese.
+I was Lucy, pushing to the back of the camphor-scented wardrobe; I was Bilbo on a pony in the forest, hungry mid-morning for bread and cheese.